Contact us if there is a term not in this list that you'd like for us to include.

 An infraction which occurs when the thrower lifts their pivot foot completely off the ground and/or when the receiver takes too many steps to slow down when catching the disc.
 There is no set number of steps required to stop in the rules, but there must be a clear attempt to stop immediately once the disc is caught.

 An offensive strategy characterized by a stack that runs vertically down the field.
-See a diagram in the vertical offense section.
+See our diagram in the guide on Offense